 - Improve your order-to-cash process in a few simple steps

-- Learn about successful accounts receivable collections in ten easy steps
+- Successful accounts receivable collections in ten easy steps

-- Pipefy – transform your collections email & processes
+- Pipefy – transform your collections emails and processes

 Learn more about how Capgemini’s Finance Powered by Intelligent Automation offering helps you navigate the myriad of products, tools and services, enabling your business to benefit from an intelligent solution that combines automation, digital platforms, know-how and insight.